 Other Important Considerations

-- The trainee must be listed on the approved protocol at all times.
+- The trainee must be listed on an approved protocol that includes the species to be used in training.

 - There are no limits on training among personnel listed on an approved protocol.